ahammedrohit/koyama-scheduler/README.md

 # Koyama Scheduler

 An Android application I developed to streamline scheduling at Koyama Driving School.
-This app helps instructors and students manage their driving lessons efficiently.
+It's a personal project and not affiliated with Koyama Driving School.

 ## About

 I built Koyama Scheduler to solve the scheduling challenges I faced at my driving school.
-The app provides a clean interface to track lessons, details, and progress all in one place.
+The app provides a clean interface to track lessons, details, notifications, schedules and progress all in one place.

 ## Key Features